 Decision-making competencies

-People and Organisational competencies
+People and organisational competencies

 The competency-based style of interview